AdiJoost/BarTender/README.md

 This is a project template for a python project.
 It features a logging, data handling, config handling and a template to build and run it in docker.
 The main idea behind the template is to have a clean working tree.
 To enable the setup, adjust the rootFolder in the ./config/rootPath.py file to your root folder name.

+## Environment Variables
+The template has a file for loading environment variables into the docker container.
+It is recommended to run the command, to prevent pushing the variables to the git repo.
+### Ignore Environment Variables Change
+        git update-index --assume-unchanged dockerEnvironmentVariables.env

 ## Create the docker file
 In the Dockerfile, set the workdir to your rootFolder name